dougabugg/personal-inbox/README.md

 # personal-inbox
-Backup emails from multiple email accounts, and manage filters, folders, contacts, etc, from a single application
+Backup messages from multiple email accounts, and manage filters, folders, contacts, etc, from a single application